rexlx/send/README.md

 Send is a an automation tool that works over ssh.
-It consists of three main compoennts: 1. the send binary (added to your path) 2. the api (will need node and npm) and 3. (if serving out the frontend), an http server (the provided "serve" code / binary is for testing purposes only)
+It consists of three main components: 1. the send binary (add to your path) 2. the api (will need node and npm) and 3. (if serving out the frontend), an http server (the provided "serve" code / binary is for testing purposes only)

 # update
-I have added support for central loggging to src/send.go but its still not implemented everywhere. changes to documentation coming.
+I have added support for central logging to src/send.go but its still not implemented everywhere. support for reading in json configuration also added changes to documentation coming.

 # Packaging